"WHAT DOES THE BIBLE

 F. G. Lentz, The Question Box (New York: Christian Press Association, 1900), p.
 98.

 Let’s be blunt, the Catholic Church is very open about the fact that they changed Saturday worship to Sunday.
-The Catholics claim responsibility for Sunday keeping, and they laugh at Protestants who say they take their teaching from the Bible, yet they keep Sunday, which is neither taught nor commanded in the Bible.
+The Catholics claim responsibility for Sunday keeping, and they laugh at Protestants who say they take their teaching from the Bible, yet they keep Sunday, a day which is neither taught nor commanded in the Bible.

 PROTESTANTS TAKE SUNDAY WORSHIP FROM THE CATHOLICS...

 Catholics have never denied that the Bible teaches Saturday observance.
 Protestants may not want to admit it, but unarguably, all protestants keep Sunday based solely on the authority of the Catholic Church....but they don’t go around saying “We just blindly followed the tradition of the Catholic church on the Sunday issue.”
 Instead they say, “Christ was resurrected on a Sunday and that is why I observe Sunday.”
-But what if Christ was not resurrected on a Sunday???
+But what if Christ was not resurrected on a Sunday?

 What if the Bible proves that Christ was resurrected late on Saturday afternoon, before Sunday even began?
 The Sunday argument would simply and completely fall flat on it’s face, wouldn’t it?
 Let's see if the proof is there...